 In general most sourdough starters are 100% hydration, meaning they contain an equal amount of flour and water.

 And you will probably find that many starters are slightly less hydrated (I like to work with quite a stiff starter) so this will reduce the effect that it has on your dough too.
+If your starter is more watery, you might need to make adjustments for this.

 You can see in the table below the effect of changing the starter amount has on my basic sourdough recipe.
 It's only a change in hydration of 4%.
 If you wanted to, adding 150g to 200g of starter you could decrease the amount of water by 10 to 20g to bring the hydration back down to around 72% but you really don't need to.